 How would you like to compost your food scraps?

-Compost at Home and use the resulting mixture in your own garden or lawn.
+- Compost at Home and use the resulting mixture in your own garden or lawn.
 Never done it before?
-Go nrdc.org/stories/composting-101
+Go to the NRDC website.

 Subscribe to a Service

 For those who cannot or prefer not to compost at home, you can subscribe to one of the options offered by Nordic Waste Service:

 - Drop-off service: Customers exchange their filled 5-gallon food scrap bucket for a clean bucket, liner and lid weekly at 3 Coop Food Store locations (Hanover, Lebanon, White River Junction) during normal business hours.